steqeq/0000/docs/reference/env-variables.rst

       - ``0,GPU-DEADBEEFDEADBEEF``

     * - | ``HSA_SCRATCH_MEM``
-        | Maximum amount of scratch mem that can be used per process per gpu.
+        | Maximum amount of scratch memory that can be used per process per gpu.
       -
       -